oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/build-recall-assistant/build-recall-assistant.md

 ## Introduction

-Marcus Lee, a Recall Desk Coordinator, is fielding questions faster than a person can open separate reports, maps, and supplier records.
-He needs an answer he can trust, not a fluent guess that invents a count, names a hidden customer, or recommends an action that the evidence does not support.
+Kevin wants the returns desk to answer routine B-482 questions without opening separate reports, maps, and supplier traces.
+He also has a clear condition: the assistant must not invent counts, reveal customer details, or turn a vague prompt into unrestricted database access.

-Your mission is to give Marcus a grounded conversation for batch `B-482`.
-You will register two package functions as Select AI Agent tools: one for recall facts and one for spatial impact.
-The language model decides which approved tool to use and writes the response, while the database supplies the facts.
-That separation is the differentiator: the agent can reason over the request without receiving unrestricted SQL access or permission to invent recall details.
+David separates the language model from the evidence boundary.
+The assistant can choose between two approved questions: retrieve the recall context or retrieve the spatial impact.
+It receives the package results, not table access, and its role instructs it to answer only from those results.

-By the end of the lab, one conversation will answer five investigation questions using the approved context and spatial tools.
-The guardrail check will show that the agent can report recall evidence without retrieving customer names or contact details.
-Lab 8 will extend this same pattern with one role-filtered document containing JSON, vector, spatial, and graph evidence.
+Tim implements David's boundary with PL/SQL functions, Select AI Agent tools, an agent, a task, and a team.
+He uses one conversation for the investigation questions and then checks the registered tools.
+The SQL shows why the business outcome is different: Kevin gets useful answers while the database remains in control of the facts.

-This lab establishes the agent privilege boundary used by the rest of the workshop. `RECALL_OWNER` owns the AI profile, tools, and agent metadata and holds the direct `EXECUTE` privilege needed to run `DBMS_CLOUD_AI_AGENT`.
-A runtime business user does not receive unrestricted SQL, the owner credential, or direct access to that metadata.
-Later labs place Deep Data Security in front of this same agent path.
-The three Lab 7 local users receive only the approved application and security package grants needed to request a governed answer.
+By the end of the lab, Kevin can ask five recall questions in one governed conversation.
+The result contains approved evidence and no customer names or contact details.

 Estimated Time: 18 minutes